Contributing¶

 Downstream repositories¶

 This repository is the canonical reference for conventions.
-Repos using the repomatic CLI and its [tool.repomatic] configuration should mirror the patterns defined here for code style, documentation, testing, and design.
+Repos using the repomatic CLI and its [tool.repomatic] configuration should mirror the patterns here for code style, documentation, testing, and design.

 Contributing upstream: Propose improvements to the repomatic CLI, configuration, reusable workflows, or this file via PR or issue at kdeldycke/repomatic.